NetApp/FSx-ONTAP-samples-scripts/Ansible/snapmirror_report/README.md

+# :warning: **NOTICE:**

+This repository is no longer being maintain.
+However, all the code found here has been relocated to a new NetApp managed GitHub repository found here [https://github.com/NetApp/FSx-ONTAP-utils/tree/main/Samples/Automation/Ansible/SnapMirror-Report](https://github.com/NetApp/FSx-ONTAP-utils/tree/main/Samples/Automation/Ansible/SnapMirror-Report).
+Please refer to that repository for the latest updates.
+This repository is being left behind purely for historical purposes.

 # Ansible SnapMirror Report
 This Ansible playbook generates a report of all the FSx for ONTAP SnapMirror relationships within an AWS account.
 The output of the report is a CSV file with the following columns: